 If you're awake and just cold and shivering, this will warm you up eventually.
 If you seem confused or sluggish, someone should take you to a hospital.
 Doctors may have to do special warming treatments.

 In a hospital, doctors may warm your body with the following:

-Don't give CPR to someone with hypothermia, because it could damage the person's heart.
+Don't give CPR (cardiopulmonary resuscitation) to someone with hypothermia, because it could damage the person's heart.
 Just call 911 so the person can be brought to the hospital right away.

 Older people get hypothermia more easily, so they should:

 Keep their home at least 68° F (20° C), especially in the bedroom

 Wear several layers of clothing, and make sure to cover their head, fingers, and toes in cold weather